gmirsky/zth-k8s-postgresql/README.md

 ### Install Grafana dashboard

-Graphana is installed with Prometheus.
+Grafana is installed with Prometheus.
 Below we will install a monitoring dashboard that provides comprehensive details on our clusters.

 ```bash
 # Install Graphana so we can use dashboards to report Prometheus data